FusionAuth/fusionauth-site/site/_posts/2023-07-17-contenda-fusionauth.md

 **Tamás:** While I don't think I can come up with an exact number for either of those, I can confidently say: a lot.
 We could've spent months working on a complex system, and any FusionAuth employee could still say "Look what they need to mimic a fraction of our power" after that.

-> [After building our own auth system in under week] we definitely need something more robust, secure and user-friendly to get to the next magnitudes of users.
+> [After building our own auth system in under a week] we definitely need something more robust, secure and user-friendly to get to the next magnitude of users.

 **Dan:** How do you run FusionAuth (kubernetes, standalone server, behind a proxy, etc)?

 **Tamás and Grady:** We don't actually; you do!

-This was also an important point for us: engineering-hours are always the limiting factor, so if we can find a provider that also handles the infrastructure for us, that's less hours we waste on managing something we don't necessarily have to.
+This was also an important point for us: engineering-hours are always the limiting factor, so if we can find a provider that also handles the infrastructure for us, that's fewer hours we waste on managing something we don't have to.

 **Dan:** Any general feedback/areas to improve?

-**Tamás:** I'd love if more things would be "easy" on the "easy <-> possible" scale.
+**Tamás:** I'd love it if more things were "easy" on the "easy <-> possible" scale.
 FusionAuth is extremely customizable, which is great, and makes a lot of things possible.

 But it'd be nice if the configuration interface would self-document itself more, and make a lot of the typical use-cases easy and simpler to do.